The WGC Invitational was one of for World Golf Championship events co-sanctioned by both the PGA Tour and the European Tour.

 |2015||Fabian Gomez (-13 / 4 Strokes)||Shane Lowry (-11 / 2 Strokes)|

 |2014||Ben Crane (-10 / 1 Stroke)||Rory McIlroy (-15 / 2 Strokes)|

-It can be a little confusing keeping track of the changing names of this tournament.
+It was little confusing keeping track of the changing names of this tournament.
 In effect, in 2019, the St. Jude Classic was promoted to become a World Golf Championship event hence the birth of a (sort of) new tournament, the WGC-FedEx St. Jude Invitational, with FedEx replacing Bridgestone as the sponsor of the WGC tournament.
 Got that?
-Fortunately, the course has remained the same with TPC Southwind staying as the St Jude host venue, replacing Firestone, which was the former home of this leg of the World Golf Championship.
+Fortunately, the course remained the same with TPC Southwind staying as the St Jude host venue, replacing Firestone, which was the former home of this leg of the World Golf Championship.

 About the WGC-FedEx St. Jude Invitational